Antisemitism in the Soviet Union: The Bolsheviks

-The October Revolution saw the Bolsheviks seize power in a coup.
-They were strongly opposed to Judaism (and indeed to any religion) and conducted an extensive campaign to suppress the religious traditions among the Jewish population, alongside traditional Jewish culture.
-In 1918, the Yevsektsiya was established to promote Marxism, secularism and Jewish assimilation into Soviet society, and supposedly bringing Communism to the Jewish masses.
+The October Revolution saw the Bolsheviks take power.
+The breakdown of other Jewish groups after the revolution gave the Yevsektsiya more sway over Jewish communities which facilitated the destruction of traditional Jewish life, the Zionist movement, and Hebrew culture.
+In 1918, the Yevsektsiya was established to promote Marxism, secularism and Jewish assimilation into Soviet society, and supposedly bringing communism to the Jewish masses.

+In March 1919, Lenin delivered a speech "On Anti-Jewish Pogroms" where he denounced antisemitism as an "attempt to divert the hatred of the workers and peasants from the exploiters toward the Jews".
+The speech was in line with the previous condemnation of the antisemitic pogroms perpetrated by anti-Bolshevik forces (White Army, Ukrainian People's Army and others) during the Russian Civil War.
+In 1914, Lenin had said "No nationality in Russia is as oppressed and persecuted as the Jews".

+However, pogroms continued during 1918-1920, carried out by both the Red and White armies.
+The Red Guard participation shocked Bolshevik leadership and tempered the expectations of a reduction of antisemitism.
+Russian historian Dmitri Volkogonov wrote that Lenin, despite his rhetoric, did not see antisemitic incidents in the Red Army as a major concern and did not call for the perpetrators to be punished.

-In August 1919 Jewish properties, including synagogues, were seized by the Soviet government and many Jewish communities were dissolved.
+In August 1919, Jewish properties, including synagogues, were seized by the Soviet government and many Jewish communities were dissolved.
 The anti-religious laws against all expressions of religion and religious education were being taken out on all religious groups, including the Jewish communities.
-Many Rabbis and other religious officials were forced to resign from their posts under the threat of violent persecution.
+Many rabbis and other religious officials were forced to resign from their posts under the threat of violent persecution.
 This type of persecution continued on into the 1920s.
-Jews were also frequently placed disproportionately on the front lines of Russian wars in the early 1900s as well as WW2.
-As a result, large numbers of Jews emigrated out of Russia to places like the United States.
-Changing their family's last name during emigration to reduce perceived risk was not uncommon.

-In March 1919, Lenin delivered a speech "On Anti-Jewish Pogroms" where he denounced pogroms perpetrated by the Red Army, and called antisemitism an "attempt to divert the hatred of the workers and peasants from the exploiters toward the Jews".
-The speech was in line with the previous condemnation of the antisemitic pogroms perpetrated by anti-Bolshevik forces (White Army, Ukrainian People's Army and others) during the Russian Civil War.
-In 1914, Lenin had said "No nationality in Russia is as oppressed and persecuted as the Jews".

-Information campaigns against antisemitism were conducted in the Red Army and in the workplaces, and a provision forbidding the incitement of propaganda against any ethnicity became part of Soviet law.
-The official stance of the Soviet government under Joseph Stalin in 1934 was to oppose antisemitism "anywhere in the world" and claimed to express "fraternal feelings to the Jewish people", praising the Jewish contributions towards international socialism.